Top 50 Sites in Croatia

 Number of visitors: ~3 000 000*

-Croatia’s capital and largest city was bound to be a part of this list.
+Capital and largest city in Croatia was bound to be a part of the list of best places in Croatia.
 Zagreb’s rich history, cultural scene, the Tale of Two Towns and other interesting attractions bring millions of visitors each year.
 Zagreb Upper Town is known as the “old part” of Zagreb.
 Its most iconic sight would be St Mark’s Church and square.
 Square is often featured on Croatia’s postcards and stamps due to its famous roof representing the arms of Zagreb and the Triune Kingdom of Croatia, Slavonia and Dalmatia.

 Number of visitors: ~1 000 000*